Livion-OY/livionkey-api/README.md

 ## Authentication
 https://apidocsv2.livionkey.com/#section/Authentication

-The `auth` directory includes language-specific implementations for creating authentication headers and sending requests to the Livion API.
+The `examples/auth` directory includes language-specific implementations for creating authentication headers and sending requests to the Livion API.
 Each subfolder contains a complete example suited for the respective programming environment.

 ### Structure